satya164/react-navigation-addons/README.md

 React Navigation Add-ons
 ========================

+**NOTE: This is an experiment.
+If you want to use this in your app, please copy the files instead of using the repo directly.
+The API can change anytime or the repo might be deleted.**

-This library contains useful addons for React Navigation which lets you write declarative and simpler code.
+Useful addons for React Navigation which lets you write declarative and simpler code.

 ## Usage: